A project of Nairobi City County

-Mukuru Special Planning Area process is about collaborative, community-centred planning to transform an informal area of almost 650 acres into a healthy, functioning Nairobi neighbourhood, improving the lives of people who live there.
+Mukuru Special Planning Area sets in motion one of the largest informal settlement upgrading projects – ever.
+The SPA process aims to transform a slum area of 650 acres into a healthy, functioning neighbourhood, improving the lives of people who live there.

 Mukuru’s challenges are some of the most severe in Nairobi.
-The SPA does more than provide a legal basis for a slum upgrade.
-It represents an evolved approach to innovative, large-scale, community-based planning.
-The local community, County, and around 42 organizations (NGOs, civil society, academia and private sector) are all working together to develop an ‘integrated development plan’ for the area, its 138,000 households, and its businesses and institutions.
+The SPA goes beyond providing a legal basis for an upgrade.
+It is an innovative, evolving approach to large-scale collaborative community planning, where Mukuru’s residents, the County government, and around 42 organizations – civil society, academia and private sector – all work together to design an ‘integrated development plan’ for the area, its 138,000 households, and its businesses and institutions.

 Residents: how to participate

 The heart of the SPA planning process is the participation of Mukuru’s residents.
 All residents in the areas under the SPA have a right to participate in the consultation process.
 You do not need to be part of Muungano.
 The SPA is under the Nairobi City County and the consultations provide a platform for people to present their issues to their representatives.

 The Muungano Alliance has worked with the Mukuru community for over 10 years: its SPA role is to mobilize the community, help organise the consultation process, and coordinate the 42 organisations working together to draw up the plan.